 The following courses are discipline specific and are not compulsory for all students.
 You are only required to complete the courses allocated to your Faculty or Research Centre.

-For completion purposes all courses in this section are allocated to Group B.
+For completion purposes MOST courses in this section are allocated to Group B, those that are not will have the completion Group identified.

-Please refer to the relevant course descriptions for further information or your relevant Faculty or Research Centre co-ordinator.
+Please refer to the relevant course descriptions for further information.